About

 We Charge Genocide

 For a time Paul Robeson was the most famous and respected African American in the U.S., and probably the world.
-But after 1949, he was the most vilified American alive, blacklisted, spied on, threatened, and tortured by MK Ultra nazi ‘depatterning’, racist, US/CIA sponsored terror.
+But after 1949, he was the most vilified American alive, blacklisted, spied on, threatened, and tortured by MK ULTRA, NAZI ‘depatterning’, racist, US/CIA sponsored terror.

-Paul Robeson, Jr. spoke about his father’s torture by Christian fundamentalist politicos, COINTELPRO and Project MK-Ultra at this Symposium on The Counter Intelligence Program arranged by former Green Party presidential nominee Cynthia McKinney. -September 22, 2005.
+Paul Robeson, Jr. spoke about his father’s torture by Christian fundamentalist politicos, COINTELPRO and Project MK ULTRA at this Symposium on The Counter Intelligence Program arranged by former Green Party presidential nominee Cynthia McKinney. -September 22, 2005.

 In December 1951, William L. Patterson traveled to Paris, France (while Paul Robeson traveled to New York, US) to present a document to United Nations officials on behalf of the Civil Rights Congress (CRC).
 A 200-page tome, We Charge Genocide accused the United States government of the crime of genocide for failing to prosecute persons responsible for lynching or pass legislation protective of its black citizens.
 The document was intended to shock, and it did.
 Eleanor Roosevelt (NAACP board member, American delegate to the U.N. and longtime advocate of anti-lynching legislation) called the petition “ridiculous.”
 Mainstream civil rights organizations such as the NAACP denounced it.